CLayer-dev/docs/README.md

 ---

-**Core Layer** - Building the future of scalable, secure blockchain infrastructure.
+**CLayer** - Building the future of scalable, secure blockchain infrastructure.